Information you need when applying for FEMA aid

 - Disaster loans – Small Business Administration loan types include home and personal property, business, and economic injury.
 Questions?
 Call the SBA Customer Service Center at 1-800-659-2955.

-- Disaster assistance programs – The US Department of Agriculture offers a variety of programs and services to help communities, farmers, ranchers and business that have been hard hit by a hurricane.
+- Disaster assistance programs – The US Department of Agriculture offers a variety of programs and services to help communities, farmers, ranchers and businesses that have been hard hit by a hurricane.

-- Ready rating – Information from the American Red Cross can help you evaluate and improve your business’ ability to face and recover from a disaster.
+- American Red Cross Ready RatingTM – Evaluate and improve your business’s ability to face and recover from a disaster.

 - Farmstead preparedness and recovery – Disaster preparedness and recovery techniques for farms and ranches.